This could have been a review of a tour that doesn’t actually exist.

 Riga Ghetto Museum: Maskavas iela 14a (Entrance from Krasta Iela).
 Open 10:00-18:00 daily except closed on Saturday and some Jewish holidays.
 Suggested donation €5 (about $5.50).

 10. The KGB Museum

-I will write a separate article about the KGB Museum.
-For now, I’ll just say that it looks perfectly ordinary on the outside, yet was a place of true evil on the inside.
+I wrote separate article about the KGB Museum.
+All I’ll say here is that it looks perfectly ordinary on the outside, yet was a place of true evil on the inside.
 The exhibition is free, but quite limited.
 To get a real sense of it, take the tour.

 The KGB Museum: Brīvības iela 61 in Riga.
 Exhibition open daily 10:30-17:30.
 English-language tours daily at 11:00, 12:00, 13:00, 15:00 and 16:00 take about an hour.
 Exhibition: free.
 Tour: €10 ($11).